theetje/Twitter-Analyzer/README.md

 Sentiment Web Crawler
 ========================

-This webcrawler is used to monitor the sentiment of a given company.
+This web crawler is used to monitor the sentiment of a given company.